spade-as-in-ace/AirportQueuingProblem/README.md

 This is a simple demonstration of this algorithm for a small airport that has only one active runway at a time and can queue only up to 10 aircraft.

 The Aircraft class is representative of each aircraft at the airport and the data available to make a decision.\
-the Airport class is representative of a simple airport.\
+The Airport class is representative of a simple airport.\
 The FlightScheduler class is responsible for generating Aircraft and flights with randomized data.
 This might be equivilant to a Ramp controller (in the U.S. where Ground/Ramp are seperate entities).\
 The TakeoffScheduler class is responsible for letting aircraft pushback from the gate and join the queue for takeoff.
 This may be thought of as the Ground controller.\
 The TakeoffController class is responsible for actually getting aircraft off the ground.
 This is may be thought of as the Tower.